 - Provide transparency and assurance to Albertans that companies are meeting their obligations to take remedial measures under EPEA.

-- To enable the efficient delivery of risk-based regulatory oversight using the IDA approach.
+- To enable the efficient delivery of risk-informed regulatory oversight using IDA.

 - To support alignment and efficiency of contamination management with closure and liability reduction programs.